jarviscanada/jarvis_remote_desktop/GCP/remote_desktop.md

 # Jarvis Remote Desktop on GCP

-Jarvis Remote Desktop (JRD) is a CentOS 7 based server which is installed with the following softwares
+Jarvis Remote Desktop (JRD) is a CentOS 7 based server which is installed with the following software

 - `VNC` (Virtual Network Computing) is a technology for remote desktop sharing, a form of remote access on computer networks.
 - `Xfce` is a lightweight desktop environment for UNIX-like operating systems.
 It consumes only about 256mb memory.
 - `Chrome`
-- `openjdk 1.8.0`
+- `OpenJDK 1.8.0`
 - Utilities: vim htop tree wget git terminator maven

 Prerequisites:

 - Sign up GCP.
-You will need a personal credit credit card.
-You will get a $300 USD credit for a year. https://cloud.google.com/free/
+You will need a personal credit card.
+You will get a USD 300 credit for a year. https://cloud.google.com/free/
 - A personal GitHub account ( private repos are free now!)

 ## Setup Security and Firewalls